sergio-santos-group/ProtoSyn.jl/docs/src/protosyn-api/core/submodules/builder.md

 ```@docs
 lgfactory
 ProtoSyn.opfactory
+load_grammar_extras_from_file!
 ```

 # [Building a molecular structure](@id core-builder-2)

-The main goal of an L-Grammar in ProtoSyn is to facilitate building a molecular structure from a sequence by joining together template variables as building blocks.
+One of the main goals of an L-Grammar in ProtoSyn is to facilitate building a molecular structure from a sequence by joining together template variables as building blocks.
 A vector of _codes_ describes the desired structure.
 In the case of [Peptides](@ref), for example, this is simply a linear sequence of aminoacids, while more complex structures, such as ramified carbohydrates or glycoproteins might have an equally more complex vector of _codes_.
 The following methods explore further on how to use ProtoSyn's L-Grammar system to build new molecular structures from a template libraries.

 ```@docs
 @seq_str